Health Management: realigning systems, contexts and players

 European health systems are navigating through a period where challenges and opportunities have never been greater or starker.
 While public finances remain constrained, innovation in technology and evolution in therapeutic possibilities have reached unprecedented highs.
 And every day we get closer to full exploitation of opportunities given by big data, artificial intelligence and robotics.

 At the same time, population dynamics are unstoppable, with sharp acceleration in chronic diseases, aging and frailty.
 In this perspective, we are collectively faced by the need to generate shared awareness, sense of urgency and visions for transformations and changes within health sectors, healthcare systems, organisations, and for role development of managers and clinical and professional leaders.

-In the expectation of having EHMA’s largest ever Conference, bringing together educators, researchers, managers and health professionals from Europe and beyond, with a wide and rich programme of events, we hope to see you among our participants.
+This year’s event is on track to be our largest ever conference, bringing together educators, researchers, managers, and health professionals from Europe and beyond.
+With an extensive and rich programme of events, we hope to see you among our attendees.

 Key conference topics

 Join us at #EHMA2020 where we will discuss key-topics in healthcare, including

 In recent years healthcare has seen significant transformation influenced by digital innovation.
 The adoption of new technologies can surely play a role in delivering secure and high-quality patient care while enhancing the efficiency of health care systems.
 At the same time, together with great opportunities, digitalisation also brings important challenges, in particular linked to how it can be actually implemented in the most inclusive, co-designed, efficient and effective way.
 How can health management facilitate sustainable digital transformation to happen and to positively impact the healthcare ecosystem?

 Focus area(s): Data as a key tool for health managers